kitschpatrol/eleventy-plugin-parcel/README.md

 - `tempFolderName`

   String with name of folder to stage the Parcel builds.
-Defaults to `.11ty-parcel` There's little reason to change this unless there is a conflict.
-This folder is automatically created and cleaned up during the build process.
+Defaults to `.11ty-parcel-temp` There's little reason to change this unless there is a conflict.
+This folder is automatically created and cleaned up during the release build process, but may linger during a `serve` build.
+It's recommended to add this path, along with `.parcel-cache` to you `.gitignore`.

 - `useMiddleware`